v-chores/v-chores/README.md

     `GET`    | /regions | gets all regions
     `GET`    | /regions/byId/:id | gets specific region by :ida
     `GET`    | /characters/paths/:name | gets a character's path with a given namea
-# v-chores
-VChores is an app for Vassar Student to post and exchange petty work on-campus.